plerup/makeEspArduino/README.md

 The intension is to use the makefile as is.
 Possible specific configuration is done via via makefile variables supplied on the command line or in separate companion makefiles.

-The makefile is designed for GNU make and Linux, may work on CygWin as well.
+The makefile can be used on Linux, Mac OS and Microsoft Windows (Cygwin).

 The actual build commands (compile, link etc.) are extracted from the Arduino description files (platform.txt etc.).